iARN-unex/eM2dRNAs/README.md

 make
 ```

-In order to test the installation, you can either type "./e_m2dRNAs -h" or only "./e_m2dRNAs" to get a help message.
+In order to test the installation, you can either type "./e_m2dRNAs -h" or just "./e_m2dRNAs" to get a help message.

 ### Use guide